FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Experiments

-\textbf{Models for Comparison.} We compare our approach to other methods in the field; Xception \cite{rossler2019faceforensics++}, CNN-aug \cite{wang2020cnn}, Patch-based \cite{chai2020makes} and CNN-GRU \cite{sabir2019recurrent} use supervised learning both for the pre-training phase and the fine-tune phase.
-Face X-ray \cite{li2020face} trained on real images only, and reported relatively good generalization performance on unseen manipulation techniques.
-FTCN \cite{zheng2021exploring} consists of a fully temporal convolution network and a temporal transformer which seek to leverage temporal coherence for video deepfake detection.
+\textbf{Models for Comparison.} We compare our approach to other methods in the field; Xception \cite{rossler2019faceforensics++}, CNN-aug \cite{wang2020cnn}, and CNN-GRU \cite{sabir2019recurrent} use supervised learning both for the pre-training phase and the fine-tuning phase.
+Face X-ray \cite{li2020face} was trained on real images only, and reported relatively good generalization performance on unseen manipulation techniques.
+FTCN \cite{zheng2021exploring} consists of a fully temporal convolution network and a temporal transformer which seeks to leverage temporal coherence for video deepfake detection.
 AV DFD \cite{zhou2021joint} uses joint audio-visual representations in a supervised manner during train and test time.
+PCL + I2G \cite{zhao2021learning} learns to measure the patch-wise consistency of image source features boosted by an inconsistency image generator during training.
 LipForensics \cite{haliassos2021lips} is pre-trained on the LRW dataset in a supervised manner.
-RealForensics \cite{haliassos2022leveraging} is pre-trained in a self-supervised manner, also on the facial-ralated LRW dataset (with omitted labels).
-Results of other approaches are taken verbatim from Haliassos \etal \cite{haliassos2022leveraging}.
+RealForensics \cite{haliassos2022leveraging} is pre-trained in a self-supervised manner, also on the facial-related LRW dataset (with omitted labels).
+AUNet \cite{bai2023aunet} uses action-units relation transformer and tampered action-unit predictions.
+Results of other approaches on audio-visual datasets are taken verbatim from Haliassos \etal, Zhao \etal and Bai \etal \cite{haliassos2022leveraging, zhao2021learning, bai2023aunet}.